NOAA-PMEL/PyFerret/README_pyferret_mac_homebrew.md

 `external_functions/ef_utility/site_specific.mk`:

     BUILDTYPE = intel-mac
-    PYTHON_EXE = python3.6
+    PYTHON_EXE = python3.7

-Build PyFerret and install it in the location given by `INSTALL_FER_DIR` in build root directory site_specific.mk file:
+Build PyFerret and install it in the location given by the value of `INSTALL_FER_DIR` in the site_specific.mk file:

     make
     make install